-This will depend on the current forms that you use.
+Whether your current forms can be converted into a contract that satisfies the licence conditions will depend on their content.
 If your current forms contain the standard terms and conditions, or can be amended to include them, then they may satisfy these conditions.

-Alternatively, you could choose to adopt the template contract which will be provided by CCNSW.
+Alternatively, you could choose to adopt the CCNSW model contract.